When is the Right Time to Outsource Payroll?

 Not only did I work tirelessly to open, run, and close the restaurant each day, but every week I would have to pull out the Publication 15 Circular E and calculate each employee’s taxes based upon their wages and W4 status, then write the checks, then deposit my 8109 coupon at the bank and see my CPA once a quarter to file my 941s.

 Wow – it really was that laborious years ago.
-The good news is, even if today you are doing payroll “manually,” there are so many programs that help with the calculations, the government requires electronic depositing, and now you can review the Publication Circular E online.
+The good news is, even if today you are doing payroll “manually,” there are so many software for payroll processing options that helps with the calculations, the government requires electronic depositing, and now you can review the Publication Circular E online.